lee-yunseok/Icon-Generator/README.md

   all.sh icon.png icons
   ```
 * If you want to gererate **ios iconset** in your macOS, before run the script, just **remove '#'** before **iconutil -c icns "$OUT\iOS.iconset"** in the **ios.sh** or **all.sh**.
 * Use the generated icon.
+If you run script for Steam, compress linux-*.png into a zip file.

 ### License
 This script is covered by the terms of the MIT license.